Mimerme/Snart-Converter/README.md

 # Snart-Converter
-Image converter for Snart.
-Translates an image a JSON style file touches that the Snart-Interpreter can read.

 #About
 Originally designed for Snapchat, the Snart-Converter draws a picture from an inputed image to create a Snapsterpiece.
 I plan to utilize the Snart Converter in other proejcts as well.
 Perhaps repackage the algoirthms and develop a consumer/user friendly version of the Snart-Converter for anyone to draw images onto Snapchat.
 Later on probably implement another style of "automated drawing" in games such as Dota 2, just for fun.